gesinger/usda-sr-parser/README.md

 database is created, if --db-only isn't passed as an argument, then the JSON document will be created as well.

+## TODO

+Create enable/disable transform streams that:
+- Take an object
+- Find the key needed
+- Query the DB for the rows
+- Append the rows to the object
+- pass the object along
+- Make a query to ES

 ## Structure

 ```json